annacrombie/chickpea/README.md

 + Type checking - when you set a node, its type (class) is checked against the old node and an exception is raised if there is a mismatch
-+ Fast - there is no underlying hash or struct, so if you don't need to mutate data often cstash is pretty fast
++ Fast - there is no underlying hash or struct, so if you don't need to mutate data often cstash is pretty fast (about 2.5 x slower than Hash)

 ## Installation